ochocinco0601/Bus_olly/BOS-prompt for BO mini ref card.md

 - **🟧 System Signals** reflect the infrastructure, platform, or service health needed to support the step.

 Together, these help answer:
-**“How do we know this step is working as intended — from both a business and technical perspective?”**
+**"How do we know this step is working as intended — from both a business and technical perspective?"**

 | Type | Signal | Owner |
 |------|--------|-------|